 The byway also heads north from Lake City, again following CO-149 north to Blue Mesa Lake west of Gunnison.

-Just two miles south of town on US-149 is the turnoff for the road leading to Lake San Cristobal.
+Just two miles south of town on US-149 is the turnoff for County Road 30 (CR 30) leading to Lake San Cristobal.
 This beautiful lake is a great place for fishing, boating, kayaking and canoeing.
 The Red Gulch Day Use area at the south end of the lake includes picnic facilities.
 The county-owned Wupperman Campground is located on the east side of the lake.

 Four wheel drive enthusiasts will want to check out the Alpine Loop National Backcountry Byway.
 The byway is composed of several jeep roads that link Lake City with Ouray and Silverton to the west.
 The byway’s network of roads traverse stunning scenery, visit ghost towns and cross passes up to 12,880-ft.
 Check with the Lake City Visitor Center at 800 Gunnison Avenue for information on road conditions and technical skills required to navigate the route.